pangshengye/pangshengye.github.io/_pages/about.md

 - *2023.05*: &nbsp;🎉🎉 A project has been awarded the **First Prize** at the 2023 CCF Software Service Innovation Competition.
 - *2023.05*: &nbsp;🎉🎉 A first-author regular paper has been accepted by **ICWS 2023**.
 - *2023.03*: &nbsp;🎉🎉 A book titled **"Convergence in Crossover Service"** has been published by Springer.
-- *2022.03*: &nbsp;🎉🎉 An invention has been awarded the **Gold Medal** at the 49th Geneva International Invention Exhibition.

 <span class='anchor' id='publications'></span>